anubhav1772/quadruped-fall-recovery-rl/README.md

 - The integrated evaluator maintains separate observation histories for the two policies.
 - The locomotion command is explicitly reset during evaluation so that the commanded gait remains fixed.
 - For reproducible evaluation, domain randomization can be disabled in `test_loco_recovery.py`.
-- Terrain configuration can be changed in `fall_recovery_config_tr.py` or in the evaluation script.
-- Before integrated evaluation, make sure no locomotion-only debug line overrides the selected action after `torch.where(...)`.

 ## References